oliverschwendener/ueli/docs/Extensions/VSCode/README.md

 ## Settings

 -   Prefix: the prefix that triggers the vscode extension.
--   Command: The command the the extension will invoke to open vscode and pass it the recent item.
+-   Command: The command that the extension will invoke to open vscode and pass it the recent item.

 ## About this extension